 ROSEMARY: a favorite of Paracelsus, a renowned German-Swiss physician and botanist, who made significant contributions to the understanding of herbal medicine during the 16th century.
 Anti-bad-breath(!) and concentration-boosting, it has antiseptic and anti-microbial qualities.

 SPIKE LAVENDER: A European hybrid of Lavender which produces many of the same properties of Lavender without the drowsy effects.
 Lavender is gentle, soothing and, amazingly, a study released in 2007 said that inhaling rosemary oil and lavender oil for five minutes significantly reduced the levels of cortisol in the test subject’s saliva, which could seriously decrease the dangers inherent from chronic stress.

 PEPPERMINT: cooling and refreshing.
 Menthol can help clear the respiratory tract; it adds some ‘zing’ to the mix.

 Due to the nature of these natural ingredients, a small amount of crystallisation may occur if the balm is exposed to changes in temperature – this doesn’t affect the quality of the product even remotely, and any possible crystals will melt away upon rubbing into your lips.

 The original hand-written title for this was ‘BMITW’s Stop-banging-into-things Crash Bang Wallop Bruise Balm’.
 I made it for my Mum (AKA Best Mum In The World), who seems to enjoy rather too much walking into inanimate objects and coming up purply-blue.
 I researched ways in which mother nature can assist in the healing of said multi-coloured thigh-art, and the ingredients I’ve used here all came up trumps.
 Now, this formulation is one of my all-time favourites – it really is brilliant.
 The fact that it smells so wonderful (lavender, peppermint and rosemary are a dream team!) doesn’t hurt either.

 Having little excuse to use it myself (I don’t tend to walk into things quite as often as my Mum, though am definitely jinxing myself by writing this…), I tried it once as a lip balm.
-It is now the only lip balm I use alongside the tinted Balmy Gloss for Lippy Roses (and I’ve tried several thousand lip balms in my time!).
+It is now the only lip balm I use alongside the tinted Balmy Gloss for Lippy Roses (and I’ve sampled several thousand lip balms in my time!).